©

 Am I allowed to retouch images myself?

 You may also want a graphic designer or artist to render your images into an entirely different medium (such as a logo or painting).
-It's always a good idea to check with your photographer first, just in case.

 Do you mind If I screenshot your images?